-NRW published the second State of Natural Resources Report (SoNaRR2020) in 2020 last year, in this which they assess to what extent Wales is achieving the Sustainable Management of Natural Resources (SMNR).
+NRW published the second State of Natural Resources Report (SoNaRR2020) in 2020, in which they assess to what extent Wales is achieving the Sustainable Management of Natural Resources (SMNR).
 Error!
-Reference source not found. details the four long-term aims of the SMNR and how they are interlinked.
-SoNaRR2020 concludes that Wales - and by extension all Local Authorities- are not yet meeting the four long-term aims of SMNR.
+Reference source not found. details the four

 The four aims and the linkages of sustainable management of natural resources.